-In the contemporary world there is an excellent opportunity to see this working in the human behaviour reported in the daily and •Recorded in his Tadhkirat al-Awliyya by Faridudin Altar. weekly Press.
+In the contemporary world there is an excellent opportunity to see this working in the human behaviour reported in the daily and weekly Press.
 Take this almost random example.
 It shows behaviour which underlies such things as unthinking group-joining or journeys to the East.
 Are they the product of spiritual aspirations or of sheer non-thinking elevated into a virtue?